liam-ilan/electron-orbitals/README.md

 ```

 From there, run `python3 generator/main.py` to generate renders for all 140 orbitals.

-### Notes for modifying the software
-- `generator/render_3d.py` and `generator/render_cross_section.py` contain methods to render their respective orbitals.
-- `generator/hydrogen.py` contains methods for computing the probability density functions of real and complex orbitals, in both cartesian and spherical coordinates.
-Credit to [Prof. Davit Potoyan and Mr. Zachery Crandall](https://dpotoyan.github.io/Chem324/H-atom-wavef.html) for the radial function.
-- `generator/get_render_radius.py` contains an algorithm for finding what bounding radius should be rendered

 ## Credits
 - Built by [Liam Ilan](https://github.com/liam-ilan)